-This report details the subnational efforts of CSTEP, HUF, PRADAN and other partner CSOs, BRLF, and P&RD to quantify the climate adaptation and mitigation co-benefits of the Usharmukti programme supported and develop a monitoring and evaluation framework for quantifying and reporting the climate co-benefits of MGNREGS works.
+This report details the subnational efforts of CSTEP, PRADAN, and HUF to quantify the climate adaptation and mitigation co-benefits of the Usharmukti programme, and develop a monitoring and evaluation framework for quantifying and reporting the climate co-benefits of MGNREGS works.

 In collaboration with PRADAN and Awadh Research Foundation (ARF), CSTEP engaged with stakeholders in four districts of West Bengal-Jhargram, Bankura, Purulia, and Paschim Bardhaman-sampling 541 land- and water-based works under the Usharmukti programme.
 The works were assessed for their potential to deliver climate resilience, adaptation, and mitigation co-benefits.
 ARF, under the guidance and training provided by CSTEP, undertook a combination of primary surveys and focussed group discussions to quantify adaptation and resilience co-benefits, and field measurements of tree biomass and soil organic carbon to quantify mitigation benefits arising from plantation works.
-Women leaders of self-help groups (SHGs), leaders of Panchayati Raj Institutions (PRIs), CSO field teams, block and district administrations, and beneficiaries significantly supported the undertaking of this study.
 The findings from this assessment are reported for a total population of 228,431 Usharmukti beneficiary households in the four sampled districts.